 This discovery reminded us that memory access issues that do not cause immediate crashes and go unnoticed can pose serious security threats to organizations.
 One example is Heartbleed, a vulnerability that unexpectedly leaks information although systems are working as expected.

 The NFSDv4 implementation in Linux was developed much later than the NFSDv3 implementation.
-Although the NFSDv4 subsystem was designed with a better structure for input validation and error checking, Jani Tuovila from the Synopsys Fuzz Testing R&D team decided to verify with the Defensics NFSv4 Server test suite.
+Although the NFSDv4 subsystem was designed with a better structure for input validation and error checking, Jani Tuovila from the Synopsys Defensics R&D team decided to verify with the Defensics NFSv4 Server test suite.

 After performing the test, a failure was found.
 A remote DoS was caused when the SUT was handling an invalid error in the LAYOUTGET command, and it was later revealed that the remote DoS is even more severe if the source address is spoofable.
 The maliciously crafted request triggers an out-of-bounds read and pointer dereference.
 Because the vulnerability is in the error handling of the path, no actual access rights are required.
 The only requirement is that the spoofable source address be within an allowed IP range for NFS access.